Starbucks (Gilmore Gas Station)

 The Gilmore Oil Company was one of the largest oil producers and retailers in the country.
 Their “Red Lion” brand gas stations could be found throughout the West.
 It would later become a subsidiary of Mobil Gas.

-A franchise of the Gilmore Oil Company, the Gilmore Gas Station was built on land owned by Hollywood film actor Wallace Beery, who also operated the station.
+A franchise of the Gilmore Oil Company, the Gilmore Gas Station was built on land owned by actor Wallace Beery.
 In 1956, then under the brand name Texaco, the station changed owners.

 Over the years, the gas station served as a backdrop for films, television commercials, and photo shoots, including the 1991 Steve Martin film L.A.
 Story, and the very first California State Lottery commercial filmed in Los Angeles.

-After the demolition of several neighboring historic buildings associated with car culture, the Melrose Neighborhood Association successfully nominated the gas station for Historic-Cultural Monument status in 1990.
+After the demolition of several neighboring historic buildings associated with car culture, the Melrose Neighborhood Association successfully nominated the gas station for Historic-Cultural Monument status.
+It was designated in 1992.

 Yet the building stood vacant, boarded up, and covered in bird droppings for the next twenty years.
 To make matters worse, in 2009, a truck accident severely damaged the building’s distinctive cantilevered canopies.